oncomouse/courses/engl460/08-jekyll-exercise.md

 * [Advanced Customization for your GitHub Pages blog](https://help.github.jp/enterprise/2.11/user/articles/customizing-css-and-html-in-your-jekyll-theme/)
 * [Jekyll documentation for Posts](https://jekyllrb.com/docs/posts/)
 	* Learn how to use categories and tags on your posts

+# Turn In

+Include the URL for your new Jekyll site in your lab report.